Frequently Asked Questions

 Does TCPS offer sports?

-Yes, we offer a robust Physical Education program to all students.
+Yes, we offer a robust Physical Education program to all students, K - 8th grade.
 Our P.E. program has a full curriculum including learning the rules and skills for over twenty sports during the year including baseball, tennis, pickleball, cross country, flag football, volleyball, and much more.

 Is TCPS the right school for my child?
 How can I be sure?

 We know this is the question that many parents are ultimately trying to answer when they look at schools for their child.
-We also know that after visiting many schools, researching schools online for hours, and talking with family and friends (each who may have their own opinion), parents often feel overwhelmed trying to find the right school.
+We also know that after visiting many schools, researching schools online for hours, and talking with family and friends, parents often feel overwhelmed trying to find the right school.

-How do you make the determination if my child is a good fit for TCPS?
+How do you decide if my child is a good fit for TCPS?

-We designed our admissions process to get to know each student.
-We believe this is the best way to determine if a school is likely a good fit for each child.
-By getting to know each child as an individual, we are able to assess each candidate’s academic, social and behavioral readiness for the grade to which they are applying.
-Following this process enables us to increase the likelihood of a positive school experience for the student, their family, their class, and the TCPS community at large.
+We designed our admissions process to get to know each student through information submitted in the application, teacher recommendations, testing, and in-person evaluation.
+By getting to know each child as an individual, we are able to assess each candidate’s academic, social and behavioral readiness.
+We find this increases the likelihood of a positive school experience for each student and their family.

 What are you looking for in a successful TCPS applicant?

 We admit students from a wide range of backgrounds and academic abilities.
-We have students at TCPS who have been accepted into gifted and talented programs as well as seminar programs.
+We have students at TCPS who have been accepted into gifted and talented programs, such as GATE and seminar programs.
 Like students everywhere, our students may excel in some subjects and may need support from an attentive teacher in others.

-We see our students as individuals.
-A typical TCPS student is one who is eager to learn and fully participate in a robust and engaging academic program, who is curious and open to the idea that learning at a high level can be interesting and even fun!
-Some of our students start at TCPS having lost that love of learning and our goal is to revive their interest in exploring new ideas and encourage them to take risks in a safe environment supported by teachers and classmates, working together or individually to excel at their own level.
-A new elementary student excitedly remarked after his first day “this school is awesome!”.
+TCPS students are seen as individuals.
+They are curious and open to the idea that learning at a high level can be interesting and fun!
+Some of our older students come to TCPS having lost that love of learning and our goal is to revive their interest in exploring new ideas.
+We encourage students to “take risks”(i.e. to try something new) in a safe environment supported by teachers and classmates.
+A new elementary student excitedly remarked after their first day “this school is awesome!”
+That’s our goal.

 Really, there is no “typical TCPS student.”
-We are looking for families who believe their child will flourish in an environment that allows for creativity within structure.
-We are looking for families that expect a challenging academic program but also want their child to develop skills such as:
+We are looking for families who believe their child will flourish in an environment that offers creativity within structure and who expect a challenging academic program focusing on skills such as:

 We are looking for families who want their child to discover and reach their full potential.

-The admissions process is covered in greater detail on the Application Process page.
-You can begin the process by calling a member of our admissions team at (858) 576-2120 or completing our online form to schedule a tour of the school.
-We encourage you to tour first, however you can apply online through our online Application Form at any time either before or after your tour.
+You can begin by calling our admissions office at (858) 576-2120 or completing our online form to schedule a tour.
+We encourage you to tour first, however you can apply online through our online Application at any time!

-Along with the written application, each applicant has a personal interview/evaluation with one of our teachers.
-Once the application and interview are completed, the Admissions Committee will make a decision.
+Along with the written application, and supporting information, each applicant has a personal interview/evaluation.
 For best consideration apply in the fall for early consideration or by our priority application deadline of February 1.
 Admissions decisions are usually communicated in late February or early March (or for early consideration, in December).
 After that time, applications are considered on a space available basis.

 How much is tuition at TCPS?

-Tuition is set by the TCPS Board of Directors each winter for the following academic year.
+Tuition is set by the TCPS Board of Directors each year.
 Tuition rates are tiered by grade level to provide a gradual progression through the years a student is enrolled from Kindergarten through 8th grade.
 Monthly payment plans are available for no extra fee.

 2025-2026 Tuition Rates: